Simple ways to reduce the use of fossil fuels, saving both carbon emissions and money

 Acterra is partnering with cities, community centers, and libraries across Alameda County to provide a free induction cooktop lending program to Alameda County residents.

-Through this program, you can lend an induction cooktop for 2 weeks to see if induction is the right fit for you.
+Through this program, you can borrow an induction cooktop for 2 weeks to see if induction is the right fit for you.

 Cooking Resources